locize/blog/source/_posts/i18next-migrate.md

 ## Extra Step 5 - Save missing keys

-Enabling the saveMissing option of i18next and passing the api-key via backend options, will automatically add new defined keys to locize.
+Enabling the saveMissing option of i18next and passing the api-key via backend options, will automatically add newly defined keys to locize.
 <br />
-Additionally, if you enable the [automatic machine translation](https://docs.locize.com/whats-inside/auto-machine-translation) option in locize, the passed default value of your new keys are automatically translated in to your target languages.
+Additionally, if you enable the [automatic machine translation](https://docs.locize.com/whats-inside/auto-machine-translation) option in locize, the passed default value of your new keys is automatically translated into your target languages.

 ![](save_missing.jpg)